LEWIS ARTS STUDIO

 The Lewis Arts Studio Provides:

-A Summer Camp
+A Summer Program

 During the summer, students meet Monday through Friday for a full day of art making.
 Students participate in technique classes for three hours each morning.
 In the afternoons, artists engage students in creative projects.
 Wednesdays are reserved for field trips to local cultural institutions.
 The summer culminates with an exhibition.